Endocrine Glands And Hormones: Function, Organs, Diseases

 • Insulin: It reduces blood sugar by increasing the uptake of glucose by cells.

-• Glucagon: It increases blood sugar by the release of glucose stored in the liver.
+• Glucagon: It increases blood sugar by releasing glucose that is stored in the liver.

 • Somatostatin: This is against the release of both insulin and glucagon.